shipcod3/myFlipperInfrared/README.md

 # myFlipperInfrared
-some of my Learned remotes and IR signals while doing Infrared Testing using Flipper Zero
+some of my learned remotes and IR signals while doing Infrared Testing using Flipper Zero